 How do you move a piano down a flight of stairs?

 To move a piano down a flight of stairs, you will need a hand truck or dolly and a metal ramp or heavy-duty plywood planks.
 If you cannot find a prefabricated ramp that will cover the length of your stairs, you can construct your own using planks (minimally 2 feet by 8 feet).
 Then you can secure the piano on a dolly and slowly roll it down the ramp.
-Consider hiring a professional if you need to move a piano upstairs or downstairs.
+We recommend hiring a professional if you need to move a piano upstairs or downstairs.

 How long does it take to move a piano?

-It takes two to four hours to move a piano.
+It typically takes two to four hours to move a piano.
 However, the actual time may vary depending on the size of the piano, the distance of the move, and whether stairs are involved.

 What are some of the dangers of moving a piano?

-The dangers of moving a piano include the following:
+The dangers of moving a piano include:

 • Damage to the piano